hubble reveals creation

 Celestial Fireworks

-Resembling the puffs of smoke and sparks from a summer fireworks display in this image from NASA / ESA Hubble Space Telescope, these delicate filaments are actually sheets of debris from a stellar explosion in a neighboring galaxy.
+Resembling the puffs of smoke and sparks from a summer fireworks display in these Hubble images from NASA / ESA Hubble Space Telescope, these delicate filaments are actually sheets of debris from a stellar explosion in a neighboring galaxy.
 This Celestial Fireworks supernova remnant within the Large Magellanic Cloud.

 Find out more